 Christians were targeted by Islamist opposition factions that wanted Syria to become a Sunni Muslim state, notably Jabhat Fatah al Sham, the al-Qaeda offshoot previously known as Jabhat al-Nusra or Nusra Front.
 Such extremists adopted the slogan “Alawites to the tomb and Christians to Beirut”.

-Christians were widely believed by the opposition to be supporters of President Assad, since they enjoyed relative freedom and security under the rule of the secular Baath party (which many Christians joined).
-The Baath party and other secular parties suppressed the Muslim Brotherhood and the more radical Salafists.
+Christians were widely believed by the opposition to be supporters of President Assad, since they enjoyed relative freedom and security under the rule of the secular Baath party.
+It and other secular parties suppressed the Muslim Brotherhood and the more radical Salafists.
 The belief that Christians were pro-government meant they were very vulnerable in areas controlled by opposition groups.
 Furthermore, many radical fundamentalists come from poor rural communities and urban slums and targeted Christians because of their perceived prosperity.

 Church in Chains in Action